 UNPLUG ALL CHARGERS WHEN NOT IN USE Most every American has some sort of rechargeable device and one or more chargers.
 When plugged in, these chargers continually use power, even when nothing is connected to them.
 Always unplug chargers after your device is fully charged.
-PLUG ELECTRONICS INTO POWER STRIPS Just as chargers consume phantom power, so do electronics.
-Cable boxes.
-DVR boxes.
-DVD players, gaming consoles, stereos, small appliances, etc. continue to draw power even when they're switched off.
-The best way to avoid phantom power consumption is to plug electronics into a power strip.
+PLUG ELECTRONICS INTO POWER STRIPS Just as chargers consume phantom power, so do our electronics.
+Cable boxes, DVR boxes, DVD players, gaming consoles, stereos, small appliances, etc. continue to draw power even when they are switched off.
+The best way to avoid their consumption of phantom power is to plug them into a power strip.
 Using the switch on the power strip cuts all power to the electronics.
 For even more savings, unplug any devices that aren't used as often.
 TURN OFF THE COMPUTER/PRINTER Contrary to popular belief, keeping your computer or office equipment on all the time will not lengthen the life.
 It only wastes energy.
-Turn off all monitors, computers, printers, etc. when not in use.
+Turn off all monitors, computers, printers, etc. when you are not using them.
 UNPLUG UNUSED SMALL APPLIANCES Keep small appliances such as hair dryers, flat irons, portable heaters, radios, toasters, blenders, coffee makers, etc. unplugged until you are ready to use them.
 This will help save on phantom power.
 UPGRADE YOUR DESKTOP COMPUTER If your computer is old or you are upgrading, consider buying a laptop or tablet.
 They use much less energy than a desktop computer.
-WHEN SHOPPING FOR ENERGY-CONSUMING PRODUCTS, INCLUDING WINDOWS AND DOORS.
-ALWAYS LOOK FOR THE ENERGY STAR® LABEL.
-THIS LABEL IS ON ALL QUALIFIED PRODUCTS THAT MEET SPECIFIC STANDARDS FOR ENERGY EFFICIENCY, FOR MORE INFORMATION, VISIT:
+PF AI TI /HEN SHOPPING FOR ENERGY-CONSUMING RODUCTS, INCLUDING WINDOWS AND DOORS, LWAYS LOOK FOR THE ENERGY STAR® LABEL.
+HIS LABEL IS ON ALL QUALIFIED PRODUCTS THAT EET SPECIFIC STANDARDS FOR www.energystar.gov

-www.energystar.gov